DrCytometer/AutoSpectral/README.md

 - Gating.
 The automated gating is not great.
 See the [help page](https://drcytometer.github.io/AutoSpectral/articles/Gating.html) for tips.
-I’m looking into an alternative.
+I’m working on an alternative.
 - Please note that FCS 3.2 files from the S8 and A8 cytometers are not fully supported in flowCore.
 You may receive warnings, but things should still work.